sourceinstitute/peerlearningguide/_includes/index.md

 # Table of contents

 * Making this guide work for you
-* This is for the community leaders who are putting in the work
+* For the community leaders who are putting in the work

 * Flexible, easy-to-setup educational formats
 	* From topic checklists to mindset evolution